-Despised and reviled, Parash is the Feral God of the Condemned, Exiled, and the Betrayed.
+Despised and reviled, Parash is the Feral God of Temptation.

 Parash more than earns the position with his depravity.
 With influence ranging from simply destroying friendships, to provoking murder, to rising his dreaded Screamers.
 Parash represents everything the Crusaders wished to destroy.

 Every stab in the back, every orphan left in a gutter to die, every necromantic chant, every tortured slave, every act of revenge, sings to him.
 It was also he who seared the earth of the Wastes, preventing any divine power from touching them.
 And now he waits, torturing any Paragon or Lodger foolish enough to be caught in his grasp.

 While the worship of any other Feral will earn you a lengthy prison sentence (or sentencing by the Council Of Eight), to be caught worshiping Parash is to be killed slowly for your entire town to watch over a matter of days, on the Wheel, and your house and all your belongings torched.